 - Spatial orientation – awareness of how their body is positioned in space and in relation to other objects or people

-There are many activities we can do with preschool children when we are improving the gross motor skills of children:
+There are many activities we can have them do when we are working on improving gross motor skills in children:

 - Encourage your child to ride a bike.
 Use either a push bike or pedal bike with or without training wheels, according to your child’s ability.